ydntkwia/configureCss/README.md

 > *** color available = `grey` , `red` , `green` , `blue`, `yellow`

 > **** value available = 1 ~ 10

 ---

+## Features Lite Edition

+> lighter and faster to load but still has all the standard features

+Tree view of `configure-lite.css`

+---